-In October 2019, Max will join the Division of Cancer Biology at the ICR as a team leader.
-He will head the Telomere Replication team, which will use reconstitution biochemistry and genetics to understand how telomeres are inherited from one generation of cells to the next.
+In October 2019, Max joined the Division of Cancer Biology at the ICR as a team leader.
+He is head of the Telomere Biology Team, which uses reconstitution biochemistry and genetics to understand how telomeres are inherited from one generation of cells to the next.

 Postdoctoral and PhD positions are available!